cesarvr/node-ambassador/README.md

 ## Node-Ambassador

-Its just an API that facilitate the communication between the traffic coming to the service and the traffic going to the service.
+Its just an API that facilitate the communication between the traffic coming to the service and the traffic going from the service to the client that made the call.
+You can think of it as a easy library to create proxy servers.

 This library has two classes.

 - The Server class: To proxy any information you first need to receive information.
 - The Service class: Helps to manipulate the service I/O.